-Android tablets are known for their customization, paired with a stylus they can become a very powerful drawing and note-taking tool.
-An android tablet may not have been an ideal drawing device five years ago as they were not good enough and lacked key drawing apps.
+Android tablets are known for their customization.
+Paired with a stylus they can become a very powerful drawing and note-taking device.
+An Android tablet may not have been an ideal drawing device five years ago as they were not good enough and lacked key drawing apps.
 They have come a long way since then.
-Nowadays Pen tablets come with a very accurate stylus and a whole bunch advanced features.
+Nowadays Pen tablets come with a very accurate stylus and a whole bunch of advanced features.

 There a lot of drawing tablet in the market but not all of them comes with a pen and not all who support a pen are good.
 We have made a list of the best android tablets with stylus which will be the multipurpose device you will love to draw on.

 Android tablets come in various price ranges each having slightly different specs.
 One of the main things to consider before buying a tablet for making digital art is the screen size.